AlaskaAirlines/WC-Generator/docs/focus-visible.md

 }
 ```

-Something to remember, browser defaults have a similar outline style with `:focus-visible` as with a standard `:focus` selector.
+Note: browser defaults have a similar outline _halo_ with `:focus-visible` as with the `:focus` selector.

 ## Focus visible polyfill

-The Auro WC-Generator supports the focus-visible [polyfill](https://www.npmjs.com/package/focus-visible), based on the proposed CSS pseudo selector, and allows for this functionality for remaining non-supporting browsers.
+The Auro WC-Generator supports the `focus-visible` [polyfill](https://www.npmjs.com/package/focus-visible), based on the proposed CSS pseudo-class, and allows for this functionality for remaining non-supporting browsers.

 > Based on the proposed CSS :focus-visible pseudo-selector, this prototype adds a focus-visible class to the focused element, in situations in which the :focus-visible pseudo-selector should match.